stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 The terrain demo application should now output the number of the vertices generated on each frame.
 Obviously this is a very crude implementation to illustrate the query framework.

-Note that frame listener tasks are invoked _before_ the render sequence so the query results will likely fail on the first invocation with a `VK_NOT_READY` result code.
+Note that if the results task is executed before the render sequence the first invocation is likely to fail with a `VK_NOT_READY` result code.

 ---